yetanotherbhai/target.en/help/c-recommendations/c-products/custom-entity-attributes.md

 **Using APIs**

-See the [Adobe Recommendation API documentation](http://developers.adobetarget.com/api/recommendations/) for information about using the Delivery and Save entities APIs.
+See the [Adobe Recommendations API documentation](http://developers.adobetarget.com/api/recommendations) for information about using the Delivery and Save entities APIs.

 ## Using Operators with Multi-Value Attributes {#section_83C2288A805242D9A02EBC4F07DEE945}